 This is series of screen-printing experiments inspired by landscapes explored during many walks in Scottish land.
 The West Highland Way initiated the series and was part of a commission from Glasgow Piano City.
 It

 Rhizomatic Growth -MRes in Creative Practice-

-This is a research project that proposes shifts in perception and interaction in an outsider art context, focusing on artists with disabilities, mental illness, or those deemed on the margins of art and society, working within art centres.
-It is based on the hypothesis that collaboration can embody a non-hierarchical connection between tutor and artist, resulting in open attitudes that potentially enhance the learning experience and facilitate the flow towards growth.
+It is based on the hypothesis that collaboration can create a non-hierarchical connection between tutor and artist, resulting in open attitudes that potentially enhance the learning experience and facilitate the flow towards growth.

-Two methods of collecting data were used; a hybrid between workshop and collaboration, and interviews.
-The non-hierarchical way to relate is linked by the researcher with Deleuze & Guattari’s theory of rhizomatic systems which in turn inspires a series of large scale screen-printings on fabric, several installations and one performance.
+The non-hierarchical way to relate is linked to Deleuze & Guattari’s theory of rhizomatic systems, which in turn inspires a series of large scale screen-printings on fabric, several installations and one performance.

 How to eat a cactus fruit